 With banks no longer creating money, the Federal Reserve System will not be necessary to bail out the banks when they get into trouble and will be ended as a separate entity.
 Some needed functions of the Federal Reserve will transfer into the Treasury Department.
 Others, no longer needed, will be ended.

 New money will no longer enter circulation as credit, that is, as debt.
-It will simply be money issued by government to enable the country’s economy to function.
+It will simply be money spent into circulation by the government as a permanently circulating exchange medium to enable the country’s economy to function.
 Money will be equity on our national balance sheet and be our common wealth.
 It will replace bank-created debt money.
 Coins are currently equity money created by government – a form of Just Money.
 Monetary reform will make all the money we use a national and public asset – Just Money.
 The creation of money (whether dollar bills, coins, bank account entries or other forms) will no longer be accompanied by the creation of debt.

 Monetary reform will be introduced through a smooth transition that will not interrupt economic activity.
 Studies indicate that the transition to Just Money will stabilize the economy, produce jobs, and extend economic prosperity more broadly and equitably.

 THREE CRITICAL REFORMS

 Achieving sovereign money requires three reforms of our existing money and banking systems that must be implemented together to achieve real monetary reform:

 - Require Congress to exercise its Constitutional power to be the sole creator of all U.S. money, issued debt-free, and to establish a transparent and independent public monetary authority to determine the amount of new money the Treasury will disperse under authority of Congress.

 - End the privilege of commercial banks to create and issue what we use as money.

 - Transfer ownership of the 12 Federal Reserve Banks, and all remaining operations of the Federal Reserve System, to the U.S. Treasury.